agentmodels/agentmodels.org/chapters/1-introduction.md

 ### Learning preferences from behavior

-The example of Bob (above) was not primarily about *simulating* a rational agent, but rather about the problem of *learning* (or *inferring*) an agent's preferences and beliefs from their choices.
+The example of Bob was not primarily about *simulating* a rational agent, but rather about the problem of *learning* (or *inferring*) an agent's preferences and beliefs from their choices.
 This problem is important to both economics and psychology.
 Predicting preferences from past choices is also a major area of applied machine learning; for example, consider the recommendation systems used by Netflix and Facebook.

 One approach to this problem is to assume the agent is a rational utility-maximizer, to assume the environment is an MDP or POMDP, and to infer the utilities and beliefs and predict the observed behavior.
 This approach is called "structural estimation" in economics refp:aguirregabiria2010dynamic, "inverse planning" in cognitive science refp:ullman2009help, and "inverse reinforcement learning" (IRL) in machine learning and AI refp:ng2000algorithms.
 It has been applied to inferring the perceived rewards of education from observed work and education choices, preferences for health outcomes from smoking behavior, and the preferences of a nomadic group over areas of land (see cites in reft:evans2015learning).